-THE '94 MEMORIAL PRIZES, established by the Class of 1894, consist of a first prize of \$125 and a second prize of \$75, and are undergraduate prizes in debate to be awarded at a public contest held in the spring term of each year.
+THE '94 MEMORIAL PRIZE, the income of a fund established by the Class of 1894 and amounting to \$125 annually, is an undergraduate prize in debate to be awarded at a public contest held in the spring term of each year.

 - 1. Any member of the junior or senior class in any of the colleges of Cornell University who does not already hold a baccalaureate degree from this institution or from any other of like rank and who is registered in the term in which the prize is awarded may become a competitor. - 2.
 The Department of Speech and Drama chooses the question for debate and announces the terms of a preliminary competition each year.
 At the preliminary trials not more than six debaters are selected for a public contest held at a later date fixed by the Department in consultation with the Committee on Scheduling of Public Events.
 The date of the trials is usually near the middle of February. - 3.
 Members of the Department supervise the preparation of those selected for the final contest. - 4.
-A committee designated by the Department under authority of the President of the University awards the prize to the most effective debater, account being taken of thought, expression, and delivery.

-5. Any undergraduate who has already taken the prize may be selected by the preliminary committee as an additional speaker, but the prize may not be awarded to him.
+A committee designated by the Department under authority of the President of the University awards the prize to the most effective debater, account being taken of thought, expression, and delivery. - 5.
+Any undergraduate who has already taken the prize may be selected by the preliminary committee as an additional speaker, but the prize may not be awarded to him.
 Other competitors, however, if still undergraduates, may compete a second time.

-THE WOODFORD PRIZES, founded in 1870 by the Hon.
-Stewart Lyndon Woodford, consist of a first prize of \$125 and a second prize of \$75 and are given annually for the best English oration, both matter and manner of delivery being taken into account.
+THE WOODFORD PRIZE, founded in 1870 by the Hon.
+Stewart Lyndon Woodford, is of the value of \$150 and is given annually for the best English oration, both matter and manner of delivery being taken into account.
+The prize is in the form of a gold medal, but the winner may, if he chooses, receive the award in money.

 - 1. The competition is open to any student in good standing who is registered in the term in which the prize is awarded, who does not already hold a baccalaureate degree from this institution or from any other of like rank, and who is to fulfill the requirements for graduation before the next contest.
 No student may compete more than once. - 2.
 The Department of Speech and Drama announces the terms of a preliminary competition in the spring of each year.
 Although there is no limitation upon subject, generally a conference on choice of subject and the submission of a manuscript are required prior to the preliminary hearing.
-At the preliminary trials, usually held near the middle of April, not more than six speakers are selected for a public contest held at a later date fixed by the Department in consultation with the Committee on the Scheduling of Public Events. - 3.
-Members of the Department supervise the preparation of those selected for the final contest, with a view to improvement in expression and delivery; verbatim memorization is not required. - 4.
+At the preliminary trials, usually held near the middle of April, not more than six speakers are selected for a public contest held at a later date fixed by the Department in consultation with the Committee on Scheduling of Public Events.

+- 3. Members of the Department supervise the preparation of those selected for the final contest, with a view to improvement in expression and delivery; verbatim memorization is not required. - 4.
 A committee designated by the Department under authority of the President of the University awards the prize, taking into account substance, structure and style, and delivery.